NobukoYano/LibraryApp/README.md

 # Features
-**1.Add a book**
+**1. Add a book**
 you can add a book
  - enter isbn code and search (extract infos from openbd API) or
  - enter all information manually.

-**2.Rent a book**
+**2. Borrow a book**
-you can rent a book if it's available. you can see all of borrowed books on My Bookshelf and return a book as well.
+you can borrow a book if it's available. you can also see all of borrowed books on My Bookshelf and return it.